softcon17/getting-started/session-activity/STEP 1 - Run it!.md

 That's enough reading and waiting, let's get our first app up and running!<br/><br/>

-During the session you will need to hop between apps running locally, and thoes running in Predix.
-We reccomend that as this time you open up two different command shells, one to run the `frontend`, another that we will will later use to manage the `backend`.
+During the session you will need to hop between apps running locally, and those running in Predix.
+We recommend that this time you open up two different command shells, one to run the `frontend`, another that we will later use to manage the `backend`.
 As you will need to start and stop these applications a few times of the course of the session, it is much easier to have two, and have one that is set to run in the correct repo for each. <br/><br/>

 <b> But what shell should i use?</b><br/>
 If you are on windows, try searching using the start menu for `powershell ise`.
 The nice thing about this this is that via the `file` menu you can create multiple tabs within the same window.. so if you have it this would a great way to prevent you from getting confused over the course of the session.
 If not, try to search for `powershell`, `gitbash` or `cmd`.
-Give the support team a shout (or ask someone who looks like theyve sussed it) if you are struggling with this.<br/><br/>
+Give the support team a shout (or ask someone who looks like they've sussed it) if you are struggling with this.<br/><br/>

 So lets get the frontend application up and running in the first shell window.
-You need to first naviate to the folder where you downloaded the code too.
+You need to first navigate to the folder where you downloaded the code too.
 When you open the shell you will likley see something like this that indicates your current location:
 ```
 C:\Users\<USERID>\...
 ```